divz-k/OutFileAnalysisForHybridGenome/README.md

 ## Example/ Test Run

 With this repository, I have provided example files that can help you test the working of this pipeline.
--- Setup the directories as described above (just clone the repository, you should have everything in it) -- From the ExampleFiles folder, copy the outFiles folder.
+  -Setup the directories as described above (just clone the repository, you should have everything in it)
+  - From the ExampleFiles folder, copy the outFiles folder.
 This contains the corresponding WellList.xlsx file too.
--- From the ExampleFiles folder, copy the outFilesLoc.txt.
+  - From the ExampleFiles folder, copy the outFilesLoc.txt.
 In this text document, edit the folder paths.
 This will change according to your home directory, and where you cloned this repository.
--- Run the script on bash/zsh
+  - Run the script on bash/zsh
--- Go the ExampleFiles folder, where there is a script called exampleCheck.py.
+  - Go the ExampleFiles folder, where there is a script called exampleCheck.py.
 Write down the appropriate SumPromRepeats file paths (to the one you created new, and the ones I have attached in the ExampleFiles folder).
--- Run this exampleCheck.py script.
-As the SumPromRepeats are created at the end of the analysis, if this is identical, it means the RawProfileRepeats and NormProfileRepeats are also identical.
+  - Run this exampleCheck.py script.
+As the SumPromRepeats are created at the end of the analysis, if this is identical, it means the RawProfileRepeats and
+    NormProfileRepeats are also identical.